 HIKE WITH NO HASSLES WITH PARKING OR TRAFFIC

 When you ride the Dog Mountain shuttle, your car stays behind, and you’re free to enjoy not only the hike up the mountain but also a beautiful ride through the Gorge.

-Beginning on May 25, take the Columbia Gorge Express bus from Portland's Gateway Transit Center to Cascade Locks (also stops at Rooster Rock, Multnomah Falls and Hood River).
+The Columbia Area Transit (CAT) bus offers daily service from Portland’s Gateway Transit Center to Cascade Locks (also stopping at Rooster Rock, Multnomah Falls and Hood River).

 4 miles one-way.
 Walk with your bike across the Bridge of Gods for $1, cross Hwy 14 with extreme caution and enjoy a leisurely ride or stroll to the Dog Mountain Shuttle stop, where you can lock up before hopping on.

 $2 (exact cash) roundtrip includes Dog Mountain hiking permit, kids under 12 free.
-March 31 – July 1, Saturday/Sunday.
-First departure from fairgrounds at 7:30 am, last departure from Dog Mountain at 4:30 pm; running every 30-40 minutes.
+April 20 – June 16, Saturday/Sunday (schedule here).
+First departure from fairgrounds at 7:30 am, last departure from Dog Mountain at 5 pm; running every 30-40 minutes.
 15 minute ride each way.
 From Cascade Locks, you can walk, bike or drive your car to Skamania Fairgrounds.
 Map of Stevenson shuttle stop.

 Be lulled to sleep by the Columbia River, and be poised for a new adventure.
 Best Western Plus is a dog-friendly hotel boasting rooms with river views and an indoor pool.